vuejs/vetur/docs/guide/setup.md

 ## Advanced
-If you use monorepo or VTI or not exist `package.json` and `tsconfig.json/jsconfig.json` at project root, You can use `vetur.config.js` for advanced setting.
+If you use monorepo or VTI or `package.json` and `tsconfig.json/jsconfig.json` do not exist at project root, you can use `vetur.config.js` for advanced setting.

 Please add `vetur.config.js` at project root or monorepo project root.
 ```javascript